Trillium Lake

 General location: 3 miles east of Government Camp off of Hwy.
 26 - Mt.
 Hood National Forest

-(Best time to go is after Labor Day when some of the crowds die down and the fall colors come out, and in the winter when you can snowshoe around the lake).
+(Best time to go for hiking is after Labor Day when some of the crowds die down and the fall colors come out.
+For snowshoeing it's best to go during the end of December through early March).

-Permits required: Annual Northwest Forest Pass pr $5 day pass available at trailhead, sno-park permit required from November 1 - April 30 and is not available for purchase at the trailhead.
+Permits required: Annual Northwest Forest Pass or $5 day pass available at the trailhead May 1 - October 31, sno-park permit is required from November 1 - April 30 and is NOT available for purchase at the trailhead.

 Pit toilet at trailhead: Yes multiple

-Trail allows: Dogs on leash only, bikes, cross country skiing/snowshoeing, campground nearby
+Trail allows: Dogs on leash only, bikes, cross-country skiing/snowshoeing

-The very first view you get of the mountain across the lake, is right at the beginning of the trail.
+The very first view that you get of Mount Hood across the lake is right at the start of the loop trail.
 There are some small sandy beaches with picnic tables where lots of ducks like to hang out and scavenge on the scraps of food that people drop.
-From here the trail goes into the woods for a little while and there are wooden board walks to walk on, since some of this area can be wet and marshy.
-These board walks also make it easier for bikes to be able to ride around the lake.
+From here the trail goes into the woods for a little bit and there are wooden boardwalks to walk on, since some of this area can be wet and marshy.
+These boardwalks also make it easier for bikes to be able to ride around the lake.

 Keep in mind, dogs are allowed on the trail, but they must be on a leash!
-Please do not let your dog chase the ducks and other wildlife that lives in the lake.
-Coming around the west end of the lake and then back into the more open south end, provides you with that photogenic view of Mt.
-Hood and the entire lake.
-It is spectacular, especially in the early morning and at sunset.
+Please do not let your dog chase the ducks and other wildlife that lives by the lake.
+Coming around the west end of the lake and then back into the more open south end, provides you with that photogenic view of Mount Hood and the entire lake.
+It is spectacular, especially in the early morning and at sunset when you can sometimes catch that perfect reflection.

 Trillium Lake was once known as Mud Lake because it was a boggy area south of Summit Meadows.
 In 1960 Mud Creek was dammed which increased the lake by 62 acres and was then named Trillium Lake because of the many Trillium flowers that grow in the area.

-Overall, this is a great place to hike with young kids.
-The trail is compact, not too dusty and very easy to walk on, especially on the board walk areas.
+Trillium Lake Trail is a great place to hike with young kids.
+The trail is compact, not too dusty and very easy to walk on, especially on the boardwalk sections.
 It is also just an all-around nice place to enjoy the epic beauty of Oregon's nature.
 You can bike ride around the lake, or if you have older kids who can swim, you can easily spend all day on paddle boards or canoes on the lake.
-In the winter, many people come here to snowshoe around the lake.
-They close the gate at Trillium Lake Road, so if you are snowshoeing, it will be a longer trek.
+In the winter many people come here to snowshoe around the lake.
+They close the gate at Trillium Lake Road, so if you are snowshoeing you will park at Trillium sno-park and snowshow 2 miles down the road, and then around the lake, making the whole excursion 6 miles.

 Directions: